Harry-Kouraklis/Airbnb-Pricing-Optimization/README.md

 3. We predict for test data.
 Let's call these features meta_test_set.

-4. Split meta_train_set into two parts: train_metaA and train_metaB.
+4. We split meta_train_set into two parts: train_metaA and train_metaB.
 Fit a meta-model to train_metaA while validating its hyperparameters on train_metaB.

-When the meta-model is validated, fit it to train_meta and predict for test_meta.
+When the meta-model is validated, we fit it to train_meta and predict for test_meta.

 The three algorithms we will be using are: **Catboost**, **Light GBM** and **Random Forrest**.
 The **meta-model** is a second **Catboost** Regressor.